-B.C. and Vietnam maintain a stable economic relationship that is supported by the CPTPP.
+Vietnam’s economy is one of the fastest growing markets in Asia and the most open to trade globally.
 Vietnam possesses a growing population with a rising purchasing power and has shifted significantly towards a value-added economy.
+The country’s economy is export-focused and has been a leader in attracting foreign investment in manufacturing industries.
 As a country with a prominent international trade presence, there are many opportunities for B.C. companies to seek new collaborations and partnerships in a variety of sectors.

 Monetary figures are in USD